Adamskoullos/ProDev/README.md

 Whilst the main structure of the layout has hard edges, softened slightly by the box shadows the internal elements to have a slight rounded corner consistent through the application.
 The main structure layout to have simple smooth transitions and the internal elements to be a little more dynamic with the use of GSAP.

 To provide a transition between the hard edges of the main layout and the softer corners of buttons and internal elements the font to be clean, simple with slightly rounded ends.

-The color pallette to be simple with one accent color for each theme plus a splash of functionality color from for example to show completed and open tasks etc.

 ## Wireframes